 - A prefix is an alternative method for categorizing the output of several rules.

 - It is possible to process an email using the Lambda kind of method.
 In step one, we generated a lambda that we can now use.

 - After configuring the SES Rule, we will be able to run the entire workflow.
 Lambda is now able to handle any emails that are sent to the [email protected] email address.
 In this approach, email processing may be integrated into the workflow of your programme without the need to poll it for updates.

 AWS Partners, such as AllCode, are trusted and recommended by Amazon Web Services to help you deliver with confidence.
 AllCode employs the same mission-critical best practices and services that power Amazon’s monstrous ecommerce platform.

-It is possible to create a serverless architecture by using SES to receive emails.
-This allows emails to be processed and checked for spam and viruses, after which the output can be sent to any downstream system or stored in a database for application use.
+Using Amazon Simple Email Service (SES) to receive emails allows you to build a serverless architecture.
+In this way, emails can be processed and screened for spam or viruses, after which the output can be delivered to a downstream system or saved in a database for application purposes.

 Docker is still a popular platform for container projects and applications due to its ease of use, modernized tools, and widely accepting compatibility.
 It’s capable of packaging applications with their dependencies, letting the application run on any OS and multiple environment types.
 It can roll back, track changes to specific users, and run on any environment it’s installed on.
 As much as Docker has revolutionized the use of containers, Kubernetes has started depreciating it as early as 2020.

 Software as a Service businesses are dependent on customer retention to maintain income.
 Companies naturally grow revenue faster if it continues to acquire and retain customers compared to just focusing on the existing customer base.
 Determining the rate of growth is therefore important to understanding the health of the SaaS platform.
 Hence, the Rule of 40.